-An interview with the case managers corroborated that agency practice aligns with agency policy.
+An interview with the staff corroborated that agency practice aligns with agency policy.
 They indicated that the facility gives serious consideration to their own views about their safety within the institution.

-A final analysis of the evidence indicates the facility is in substantial compliance
+A final analysis of the evidence indicates the facility is in substantial compliance with this provision.